contiv/vpp/docs/Prometheus.md

       - targets: ['localhost:9999']
 ```

-Once the prometheus is started with the specified config you should be able access web UI at `localhost:9090`.
+Once Prometheus is started with the specified config you should be able access its web UI at
+`localhost:9090`.
 ```
 tester@dev:~/Downloads/prometheus-2.1.0.linux-amd64$ ./prometheus --config.file=config.yml
 ```